4x4falcon/fosm-carto/README.md

-# OpenStreetMap Carto
+# fosm Carto

-A project to re-implement the standard OpenStreetMap mapnik style, in CartoCSS
+A project to re-implement the standard fosm mapnik style, in CartoCSS

 # Setup

-You need OpenStreetMap data loaded into a PostGIS database (see below for [dependencies](https://github.com/gravitystorm/openstreetmap-carto#dependencies)).
+You need fosm data loaded into a PostGIS database (see below for [dependencies](https://github.com/4x4falcon/fosm-carto#dependencies)).
 These stylesheets currently work only with the osm2pgsql defaults (i.e. database name is 'gis', table names are 'planet_osm_point' etc).

 It's probably easiest to grab an PBF of OSM data from [metro.teczno.com](http://metro.teczno.com/) or [geofabrik](http://download.geofabrik.de/).
 Once you've set up your PostGIS database, import with osm2pgsql: